susam/cfrs/README.md

 The `R` command changes the heading of the turtle by rotating it by 1/8th of a complete turn.
 The initial heading is north (up).
-The following command rotates the turtle three times so that its heading is southeast and then paints 4 cells diagonally:
+The following command rotates the turtle three times so that its heading changes to southeast and then paints 4 cells diagonally:

 ```
 RRRFFFF